cronvel/sacred-finder/README.md

 Early alpha.

-It search for mysterious correlation.
+It searches for mysterious correlation.

 Example: